 When visitors see the http: portion of a URL switch to https: that signifies that the site is secure – maybe.
 The lock icon means that there’s an encrypted tunnel between the site and its visitor which inhibits 3rd parties from interfering with traffic between the two.

-While most sites don’t need an SSL certificate – Google wants all sites on the Internet to be secure and announced just recently that SSL will be a factor in their search algorithm.
+Google wants all sites on the Internet to be secure and announced that SSL will be a factor in their search algorithm.
 In addition, Google qualifies SSL certificates based on a number of factors.
-Those are reflected by the green lock icon, a yellow alert icon or a red alert icon.
 First and foremost, don’t enter credit card information on site without a lock icon, and they ARE out there.

-If you’re collecting credit card numbers on your site or any part of the infrastructure that supports your site, you need an SSL certificate (to be PCI compliant), but if transactions are handled on a 3rd party site (like PayPal), you do not need one.
-Please note that there will be a lock icon on PayPal’s site.
+If you’re collecting credit card numbers on your site or any part of the infrastructure that supports your site, you need an SSL certificate (to be PCI compliant).
+Even if transactions are handled on a 3rd party site (like PayPal), you still need one.

 PCI compliance is required by all of the major credit cards before they’ll allow you to accept their credit cards on your site.
 In addition, they’ll require you to run security scans performed by 3rd parties to validate the correct installation and settings of that certificate.